Table of contents

 - Critical illness insurance pays a tax-free lump sum if you are diagnosed with a covered condition, like life-threatening cancer or heart attack.

-- You want to ensure you buy enough to cover medical and living expenses, replace your monthly income, and more.
+- To ensure financial relief, it's important to purchase enough coverage to cover medical and living expenses, replace your monthly income, and more.

 - Non-income earning partners and children are also good candidates for critical illness insurance, although insurance companies limit how much insurance they can get.